gabijanag/Sentiment_Analyses_Cornell_Movie_Review/README.md

 * Replace multiple spaces with a single space;
 * Replace slang words and abbreviations with their equivalents;
 * Negation replacement.
 Dealing with negations (like “not good”) is a critical step in Sentiment Analysis.
 A negation word can influence the tone of all the words around it, and ignoring negations is one of the main causes of misclassification;
 * Remove stopwords.
 Stop words are the most common words in a language like “the”, “a”, “on”, “is”, “all”.
-These words usually carry little importance to the sentiment analyses.
+These words usually carry little importance to the sentiment analysis.
 * Stemmimg.
 Reduce inflectional forms to a common base form.
 * Tokenization.